Ultimate Guide To The Best Cities In Morocco For Every Traveler

 Meknes, one of Morocco’s four imperial cities, is often called the “Versailles of Morocco” due to its grand architecture and historic significance.
 It’s less crowded than Marrakech or Fes, making it a great alternative for travelers looking for a quieter experience.

-The city is famous for its impressive Bab Mansour gate, which leads into the medina, where you can explore traditional markets and historical sites like the Royal Stables and the Mausoleum of Moulay Ismail, one of Morocco’s most famous sultans.
+The city is famous for its impressive Bab Mansour gate, which leads into the medina.
+Where you can explore traditional markets and historical sites like the Royal Stables and the Mausoleum of Moulay Ismail, one of Morocco’s most famous sultans.

 Meknes is also a gateway to the nearby Volubilis, an ancient Roman city that is now a UNESCO World Heritage Site.

-Conclusion: Exploring Morocco’s Best Cities
+Exploring Morocco’s Best Cities

 Whether you visit the imperial cities of Fes and Meknes or explore the coastal towns of Essaouira and Tangier, you’re sure to be captivated by the unique charm of each Moroccan city.
 With a little planning, you can experience the best of Morocco’s urban landscapes while soaking in the country’s rich cultural heritage.